carboncopies/BrainGenix-API/Docs/NESAPI.md

 **Request**:
 *Required Params*:
 - (int) `SimulationID` ID of the simulation where this cylinder is being created.
-- (float) `Point1Radius_nm` The radius of the first point in nanometers.
+- (float) `Point1Radius_um` The radius of the first point in micrometers.
-- (float) `Point1PosX_nm` Position of the first point center's X coord of the sphere in nanometers.
+- (float) `Point1PosX_um` Position of the first point center's X coord of the sphere in micrometers.
-- (float) `Point1PosY_nm` Position of the first point center's Y coord of the sphere in nanometers.
+- (float) `Point1PosY_um` Position of the first point center's Y coord of the sphere in micrometers.
-- (float) `Point1PosZ_nm` Position of the first point center's Z coord of the sphere in nanometers.
+- (float) `Point1PosZ_um` Position of the first point center's Z coord of the sphere in micrometers.
-- (float) `Point2Radius_nm` The radius of the second point in nanometers.
+- (float) `Point2Radius_um` The radius of the second point in micrometers.
-- (float) `Point2PosX_nm` Position of the second point center's X coord of the sphere in nanometers.
+- (float) `Point2PosX_um` Position of the second point center's X coord of the sphere in micrometers.
-- (float) `Point2PosY_nm` Position of the second point center's Y coord of the sphere in nanometers.
+- (float) `Point2PosY_um` Position of the second point center's Y coord of the sphere in micrometers.
-- (float) `Point2PosZ_nm` Position of the second point center's Z coord of the sphere in nanometers.
+- (float) `Point2PosZ_um` Position of the second point center's Z coord of the sphere in micrometers.
 - (string) `Name` Name of the sphere, defaults to 'undefined'.

 **Response**: